Costume Designers

 International Production Experience

-Costume professionals seasoned on major Brazilian and international productions through Globo's ecosystem, independent cinema, and Netflix series filmed across Brazil.
+Costume pros seasoned on major Brazilian and global shoots through Globo's ecosystem, independent cinema, and Netflix series filmed across Brazil.

 03.